iravasen/QCanalysis/README.md

 When starting the script, it will load automatically the QualityControl modules.
 After this, a first menu will appear on the terminal allowing the choice of the following options:
 1. Download and analyse data
 2. Analyse data only
+3. Analyse data on flp (for threshold scan)

-You just need to enter the option number (1 or 2).
+You just need to enter the option number (1, 2 or 3).
 Any other character that will be inserted will be recognized as invalid and the option will have to be retyped.
+In general, at present, options 1 and 2 are meant to analyse data coming from fake-hit rate scans while option 3 is for threshold scan runs.
 #### Option 1 - Download and analyse data
-In case option 1 from the menu above is chosen, the script compiles automatically the code for database access.
+In case option 1 from the menu above is chosen, the script compiles automatically the code for database access (getObject.cxx) provided that the MakeFile has been properly edited.
 First, a list of all the available *tasks* in the database is shown (the database is accessible also from [here](http://ccdb-test.cern.ch:8080/browse/)).
 You need to type a *task name* choosing among the one proposed (type *quit* to exit).
 The tasks used during shifts are **ITSRAWDS** and **ITSQCTrhesholdTask**.
 They might be the ones you want to type.
 After this, a list of all the *objects* inside the chosen task is shown.
 You need to copy a single *object name* from where to download the data (type *quit* to exit).
-Have a look to the end of this paragraph to know which are the correct object names depending on the analysis you want to perform.
+Have a look to the end of this paragraph to know which are the correct object names to select depending on the analysis you want to perform.

 After selecting an object, a menu with the following options will appear:
 1. Enter run numbers
 2. Enter timestamps

-You need to choose one of the options by typing the corresponding number (any other character inserted will be recognized as invalid and the correct option will have to be retyped).
+You need to choose one of the options by typing the corresponding number (any other character will be recognized as invalid and the correct option will have to be retyped).
-If **option 1** is chosen, you need to type an interval of runs from which to download data (i.e. if the interval is run100 - run200, all the data related to runs having a number between 100 and 200 will be downloaded. **Note the run number is available in the database from July 3rd, 2019 only!**.
+If **option 1** is chosen, you will need to type an interval of runs from which to download data (i.e. if the interval is 100 - 200, all the data related to runs having a number between 100 and 200 will be downloaded). **Note that the run number is available in the database from July 3rd, 2019 only!**.
 For older data you will need to choose option 2.
 Instead, if **option 2** is chosen, you will need to type a time interval from which to download data: the time interval will include a date (DD MM YY) and a time in H24 format (HH MM SS).
 The final result will be a *.root* saved in the directory *Data/* containing the histrograms of each run or timestamp.
-This is the file to use for the analysis of the data.
+This is the file to use for the analysis of the data (next step).
 After the downloading of the data, a menu with the **available analyses** is shown (**!IMPORTANT!
 Other analyses will be added soon**):
 1. Fake-hit rate run by run
 2. Compare noisy pixels between runs